circleci/circleci-docs/jekyll/_cci2/orb-author-intro.md

 layout: classic-docs
 title: "Introduction to Authoring Orbs"
 short-title: "Authoring Orbs Introduction"
-description: "Starting point for how to authoring an orb"
+description: "Starting point for how to author an orb"
 categories: [getting-started]
 order: 1
 ---